maziac/fastestjoystick/Readme.md

 So, in reverse, as long as you don't see any error you know that the joystick is answering fast.

-Note: Once an error has occurred it stops reading the joystick and transmitting joystick data.
+Note 1: Once an error has occurred it stops reading the joystick and transmitting joystick data.
 You need to reset the device, either by powering down or by sending "r" on the serial, before you can use it again.

-Note: You don't have to fear that an error happens during usage.
+Note 2: You don't have to fear that an error happens during usage.
 The routines are fast enough to always stay below the limit.
 This is just a tool for debugging and also a constant check that the delay is as low as possible.

+Note 3: In debug mode ("-d=1") the check is turned off.